COVID-19 Minnesota State Veterans Homes Update

 We have been pleased to offer a variety of visits during this challenging time.
 More details on types of visits are available here.

-The Minnesota Department of Health visitation guidance supports long-term care facilities’ efforts to balance the need to protect Residents from COVID-19, ensure healthy social and emotional connections with family and friends, and limit unintended harms of social isolation during the ongoing pandemic.
-This guidance set forth a cautious and measured process that we have used to determine the most appropriate visitation policy to protect our Residents and staff.
-It may be necessary to dial back visitations depending on the current community transmission rates or the presence of the virus in the facility.
+The Minnesota Department of Health and CMS visitation guidance supports long-term care facilities’ efforts to balance the need to protect Residents from COVID-19, ensure healthy social and emotional connections with family and friends, and limit unintended harms of social isolation during the ongoing pandemic.
+This guidance sets forth a cautious and measured process that we have used to determine the most appropriate visitation policy to protect our Residents and staff.

 We need to recognize that this virus is still spreading throughout our state and we may need to return to more restricted visitation if we experience positive cases of COVID-19 in our setting or identify a broader risk of exposure both in our setting and/or the broader community.